-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Thursday, January 2, 2020.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Thursday, January 2, 2020.

 As a small business owner, you have probably tried to grow your business by developing a strong reputation in the community.
 Having a lawsuit against your company is one thing that can damage this.
 If you do find out that your company is being sued, you have specific steps to take as you work toward addressing the problem.

 First, you shouldn’t communicate directly with the plaintiff once they file a lawsuit.
 Instead, let your attorney handle the matter for you so that you can focus on preserving your business.
 You also need to remember that everything you say regarding the legal matter can be used as part of the case.
 This is one reason why companies often release neutral statements about legal matters or simply state that they won’t comment on a pending legal matter.